neutron-sync/nsync-server/README.md

 This is the web service portion of Neutron Sync.
 It is a Django app and can be deployed just like any other typical Django web service.

+The server provides the following functions that are used by the CLI client:

+- User management
+- GraphQL API
+- Remote file storage

 ## Setup Service

 **Requires:**